onera/Cassiopee/Converter/doc/source/Converter.rst

     :type topTree: pyTree
     :param reorder: if True, extracted zones are reordered such that normals are oriented towards the interior of a.
     :type reorder: Boolean
+    :param shift: if not 0, shift boundary of shift cells (only structured grids)
+    :type shift: int
     :rtype: list of zones

     *Example of use:*